Noch €100,00 until free shipping

 Distance : 18km, 1 hour

-On this approximately 20-kilometer tour, you'll cycle from the historic old town of Stade toward the Elbe River on well-maintained paths.
-The route follows the water's edge, offering views of small islands and passing ships .
-Quiet stretches along the dike invite you to take short breaks.
-Your destination is Krautsand Beach , which, with its expanse and proximity to the water, offers ideal conditions for relaxing with your dog.
-A varied route with a maritime atmosphere and plenty of space for nature experiences .
+This approximately 20-kilometer tour starts in the historic old town of Stade and follows well-maintained paths towards the Elbe River .
+The route runs close to the water, offering views of small islands and passing ships .
+Numerous quiet sections along the dike invite you to take short breaks.
+Your destination is Krautsand beach , whose expansiveness and proximity to the water provide ideal conditions for relaxing moments with your dog.
+A varied route with a maritime atmosphere and plenty of opportunities to experience nature .

 Distance : 20km, 1 hour

-10. Cycle tour from Wybelsum to Knock: With dog along the sea dike
+10. Bike tour from Wybelsum to Knock: Along the sea dike with a dog

-For a short tour along the dike , the route from the lighthouse in Wybelsum to the natural beach at Knock is ideal.
-For approximately 11 kilometers, you'll cycle directly along the sea dike , with sweeping views of the Wadden Sea and the tranquil coastal landscape .
-The route is flat and easily navigable, ideal for a relaxing ride with your dog.
-After about 35 minutes, you'll reach the natural beach : a quiet spot for a break by the water and a breath of fresh North Sea air .
+For a short tour along the dike, the route from the Wybelsum lighthouse to the natural beach at Knock is ideal.
+For approximately 11 kilometers, you'll cycle directly along the sea dike , enjoying expansive views across the Wadden Sea and the tranquil coastal landscape .
+The route is flat and easy to cycle on, perfect for a relaxed ride with your dog.
+After about 35 minutes, you'll reach the natural beach : a peaceful spot for a break by the water and a breath of fresh North Sea air .

 Starting point : Lighthouse in Wybelsum